If you are interested in any of these programs, contact our office at 704-920-3331.

 Provides a resource table on "green collar" careers and counsels high schools students on employment opportunities in natural resources conservation.

-Begun in 1967, the program is currently integrated into the Agribusiness, Conservation and Environmental Science School Days during the Cabarrus County Fair.
+Begun in 1967, this program is currently integrated into the Agribusiness & Conservation Field Days during the Cabarrus County Fair.
 This collaborative effort instructs sixth grade students on natural resources.
 Five field stations - aquatics, current environmental issues, forestry, soils and wildlife are set up by environmental educators and natural resource managers.
 These topics are identical to Envirothon topics and are correlated to the NC Department of Public Instruction's standard course of study.
 Conservation field days provides middle school students with background information for essay, poster and public speaking contests while introducing them to "green collar" careers.

 Environmental Education for Educators